seth-kitchens/nssgui/README.md

 # nssgui
 NotSoSimpleGUI.
-A GUI tookit extending PySimpleGUI.
+An extension of PySimpleGUI.
 Still very much a work-in-progress.
 Sacrifices simplicity for productivity.
 Adds event handling, data flow management, a popup builder, expandable widgets ("GuiElements"), and other small things.

+For now, this project is essentially just a separated piece of BackupScripter with plans to become an independent library.